. . . because action speaks louder than words.

-We on the Pro-Life Action League staff are excited to announce an opportunity to intern with America’s premier pro-life activist organization in the nation’s most exciting city, Chicago, from June 10 to August 2, 2013!
+The Pro-Life Action League is excited to announce an opportunity to intern with America’s premier pro-life activist organization in our home city of Chicago from June 6 to July 29, 2016!

 This internship is a great chance for any college student or recent graduate interested in a career fighting abortion on the front lines.

 Opportunities include sidewalk counseling at several Chicago area abortion facilities, participating in various pro-life demonstrations such as the League’s 8-day summer Face the Truth Tour and much more.

 Applicant should be a current college student or recent college graduate and possess excellent communication skills, writing skills and proficiency with word processing software and social media.
 Application deadline is Monday, March 14.
 Get all the details on the internship and how you can apply right here.

 Pro-Life Action League founders Joe and Ann Scheidler have prayed and sidewalk counseled outside the Albany Medical-Surgical Center abortion facility for over 25 years, and this afternoon, they paid a visit to the site of the now-empty building and parking lot located just over a mile from the League’s headquarters on Chicago’s Northwest Side:

 The last day the Albany clinic was open was Saturday, October 17 — and it has not reopened.
 Patients are now being referred to another FPA abortion facility in downtown Chicago, and callers are being told that the Albany facility is permanently closed.